Charl-AI/MNIST-in-every-framework/README.md

 ## Data

 The data used in this project is downloadable through the Kaggle API.
-By default, all models expect the data to be located in ```data/```, but this can be tweaked with the data_dir command line argument.
+By default, all models expect the data to be located in ```data/``` by default, but this can usually be changed if necessary.
 To download the data using the Kaggle API, first ensure you have your Kaggle API key stored in ```~/.kaggle/kaggle.json```, then run the following:

 ```bash
 # create and enter data directory